 Globally the importance of mountains are recognized as the largest repositories of biological diversity.
 The mountain regions are characterized by the presence of cold waters, many of which harbor fish and support largely subsistence fisheries.
 The species are typically abundant in high altitude regions such as the Himalayas and other colder parts of the country.
 Trout, a cold water fish species, highly cultured fish in India, high valued, known for its delicate flavor and is a popular game fish among anglers.
 The cultivation and fish catch has created employment opportunities for the rural population contributed to the conservation of cold-water fish species.
-However habitat destruction and overfishing are the major challenges in cold-water fisheries culture.
+However, habitat destruction and overfishing are the major challenges in cold-water fisheries culture.
 The fishing is also affected due to limited availability of quality broodstock, lack of proper infrastructure for hatcheries, transportation, and inadequate funding support.
 In addition to this, climate change has resulted affecting the socioeconomic development of local communities in conservation and breeding.
 These aspects need to be addressed for sustaining the stakeholders, including the government, fish farmers, and conservation organizations (Singh and Akthar, 2015).

 In India, Himachal Pradesh is one of the principal areas where cold-water fisheries highly dominated in several cold-water rivers and streams are ideal for fish farming.
 The other regions of India, including Jammu & Kashmir, Uttarakhand, Sikkim, and Arunachal Pradesh are also suitable for cold water fisheries.
 The Himalayas, which have a total area of 594400 km2, stretch between Nanga Parbat (8 126 m) in the west and Namcha Barwa (7756 m) in the east for nearly 2500 km.
 The Siwaliks, the Lesser known Himalaya and the Greater Himalaya, are also supporting the exploitation of fishery resources mainly cold water species and capture fisheries gaining importance.
 The available resources are under tremendous stress and affect the bio diversity of fish germplasm.
 The widespread consequences of climate change impact biodiversity , water resources agriculture ,human health and further stressing the ecosystem due to anthropogenic pressures like overfishing, habitat loss and species diversification(Kushi Patel et.al, 2024).
 These species are now reported under threatened category under the classification of listed species by IUCN.
 Among Schizothoracines, the important dominant fishery of the river system followed by cyprinids are parallel and longitudinal mountain belts of different widths that run from south to north, each with its own geological history and distinctive physiographic features (Singh et.al 2014.; Sehgal, 1999).
 In the country, these water resources supported 272 fish species, 21 families, and 76 genera, of which 203 have been linked to the Himalayas and 91 to the Deccan Plateau.
 Fish farming makes a small contribution to the overall output of freshwater fish in the Indian Himalayas.
 In the Indian Himalayas, practically every facility built for fish production generates fish for stocking into streams and lakes (Gowhar et al, 2023).